The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 Next, you’ll want to explore the current reality — the facts of the situation as it currently exists.

-You can use coaching questions like “Tell me about your work environment” or “Describe your typical day” or “What are some of the challenges you face in your role?” to help identify the current situation and reality.
+You can use coaching questions like “Tell me about your work environment,” “Describe your typical day,” or “What are some of the challenges you face in your role?” to help you assess your current situation and reality.

 The next step in the GROW coaching model is to ask about the options.
 In other words

-You can do this by asking questions like “What are your options for addressing this challenge/problem?” or “What other ways are there to reach your goal?”
+You can ask questions like “What are your options for addressing this challenge/problem?” or “What other ways are there to reach your goal?”
 Asking about their possible responses helps you identify the range of action they’re considering.
-It’s also a way for you to learn about their thought process and approach to problem-solving so you can support them better.
+It’s also a way to learn about their thought process and approach to problem-solving so you can better support them.

 GROW coaching: Will